Women's Health Screener

 Let's Find Out Together

-Period The days when you actually bleed each month.
-For most women this is 3–7 days.
+Period The days you actually bleed each month (3–7 days).
 When we ask about your "period," we mean these bleeding days only.

-Cycle The full month from the first day of one period to the first day of the next — including ovulation, the days before your period starts, and all the days in between.
+Cycle The full month from the first day of one period to the first day of the next — including all days in between.
 A typical cycle is 21–35 days.

-Your age helps us give you the most accurate, relevant results.
+Your age helps us show the most relevant questions.

 🔒